AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 On using this dataset, although the resulting accuracy was good, in practical testing, the system classified most items as Fire.
 This was because the number of Not fire images was too low compared to the number of Fire images.
-An additional set of images was downloaded from images.cv website to supplement the 'Not fire' dataset.
+An additional set of images was downloaded from images.cv(Image datasets for Computer Vision and machine learning) website to supplement the 'Not fire' dataset.
 The final number of data items collected was 1793(1119 'Not fire' images and 724 'Fire' images)

 ### Model Design